cgbaker/flamepointbrewing.com/content/beers/grodziskie/index.md

   abv: 3.2
 ---

-First brewed as "Hearth Hound" for the 2025 Pints for Paws charity benefiting the Tallahassee Animal Shelter Foundation, this beer was a surprised hit at the show.
-A historical Polish called Grodziskie (or Grätzer), our version is brewed with oak-smoked wheat malt and Saaz hops.
-Despite the wheat, it's as clear as any American Lager, and despite the smoky aroma, it's a highly refreshing beer, with a moderate hop bitterness.
+First brewed as "Hearth Hound" for the 2025 Pints for Paws charity benefiting the Tallahassee Animal Shelter Foundation, this beer was a surprise hit at the show.
+A historical Polish beer called Grodziskie (or Grätzer), our version is brewed with oak-smoked wheat malt and Saaz hops.
+Despite the wheat, it's as clear as any American Lager, and despite the smoky aroma, it's a highly refreshing beer, with a moderate hop bitterness, that keeps you coming back for another pint.